Forbes MacBean (British Army officer, born 1857): Military career

 Born the son of Colonel Forbes MacBean and educated at Uppingham School, MacBean was commissioned into the Gordon Highlanders in 1876.
 After taking part in the Second Anglo-Afghan War in 1879, he was mentioned in dispatches for his actions in taking the heights of Dargai in 1897 during the Tirah campaign.

 MacBean also served in the Second Boer War in 1899.
 John Stirling recorded in his book 'Our Regiments in South Africa 1899–1902' that The Gordons were led by Lieut.-Colonel Burney and by Colonel Forbes Macbean, who has perhaps seen more hard fighting than any officer now alive and with his regiment.

-He went on to be General Officer Commanding Highland Division in April 1908 and commander of the 21st Bareilly Brigade in India in September 1911 before retiring in January 1915.
+He went on to be the first commander of the Highland Division, part of the newly created Territorial Force (TF), on 1 April 1908 and commander of the 21st Bareilly Brigade in India in September 1911 before retiring from the army in January 1915, not long after the British entry into World War I.

 He was Aide-de-camp to the King Edward VII from 1907 to 1911.